 Let $(\lambda_t)_{t \geq 1} \in (0, 0.8]^{\Nb}$ be any predictable sequence.
 Define $\psi_E(\lambda) = - \log ( 1 - \lambda) - \lambda$, and

 Then, the process

 is a nonnegative supermartingale. \end{theorem}

-We defer its proof to Section \ref{section:main_proof}; it nontrivially combines ideas from \citet{howard2021time} and \citet{waudby2024estimating} with the sophisticated techniques from \citet{pinelis1994optimum}.
-The process itself strongly resembles that of \citet{waudby2024estimating}, but replacing the $\exp$ function by the $\cosh$ function, so that the martingale property of the sum of random variables can be established without applying the union bound (in a similar spirit to \citet{pinelis1994optimum} discussed earlier).
+The theorem remains equally valid under the assumption $\| X_t -\mu\| \leq B$.
+We defer its proof to Section \ref{section:main_proof}; it nontrivially combines ideas from \cite{howard2021time} and \cite{waudby2024estimating} with the sophisticated techniques from \cite{pinelis1994optimum}.
+The process itself strongly resembles that of \cite{waudby2024estimating}, but replacing the $\exp$ function by the $\cosh$ function, so that the martingale property of the sum of random variables can be established without applying the union bound (in a similar spirit to \cite{pinelis1994optimum} discussed earlier).
 Nonetheless, a variety of new technical challenges arise in this proof, due to the complexity of the novel supermartingale construction.
 For example, the inequality presented in Lemma~\ref{lemma:main_ineq} is quite subtle (which may be noted by the need of studying a $7$-th degree Taylor coefficient), and is key in the result.